rohzb/wsl2-usb-devices/wsl2-serial.md

 ---

-### 🧐 3.3 Automated Setup of Permissions (Recommended)
+### 3.3 Automated Setup (Recommended)

-Use the script [`wsl-usb-serial-permissions.sh`](./wsl-usb-serial-permissions.sh) to automate permission fixes.

-Run it like this:
+To automate the entire permission setup process, use the script [`wsl-usb-serial-permissions.sh`](./wsl-usb-serial-permissions.sh):

 ```bash
 ./wsl-usb-serial-permissions.sh
 ```

-It will:
+This script will:

-1. Create udev rules for `ttyUSB*`
+1. Create appropriate udev rules
-2. Reload rules
+2. Reload udev configuration
-3. Add your user to `dialout` (if not already in it)
+3. Add your user to the `dialout` group
 4. Remind you to restart WSL

 ---

-You’re now ready to use serial devices like `/dev/ttyUSB0` inside WSL2 without root access or permission errors.
+Once all steps are complete, you should be able to use serial devices such as `/dev/ttyUSB0` inside WSL2 just like on a regular Linux machine — with no need for root permissions.